-All other outstanding and unexercised warrants to acquire Expedia common stock will either remain outstanding as Expedia warrants and become exercisable solely for shares of USA common stock with the number of shares that each warrant represents a right to purchase and the exercise price per share being adjusted based on the exchange ratio, or be converted into warrants of USA to acquire shares of USA common stock with the number of shares that each warrant represents a right to purchase and the exercise price per share being adjusted based on the exchange ratio, with substantially similar terms in all other respects.
+All other outstanding warrants to acquire Expedia common stock will either remain outstanding as Expedia warrants and become exercisable solely for shares of IAC common stock with the number of shares that each warrant represents a right to purchase and the exercise price per share being adjusted based on the exchange ratio, or be converted into warrants of IAC to acquire shares of IAC common stock, with substantially similar terms to the converted Expedia warrants, except that the number of shares that each warrant represents a right to purchase and the exercise price per share being adjusted based on the except that the number of shares that each warrant represents a right to purchase and the exercise price per share shall be adjusted based on the exchange ratio.

-Expedia Shareholder Vote Required (Page •)
+Expedia Shareholder Vote Required (Page 19)

-USA and Expedia will only proceed with the merger if it is approved at the special meeting by holders of a majority of the shares of Expedia common stock and Expedia Class B common stock, voting together as a single class, outstanding on • , 2003, the record date, and the other conditions to the merger are satisfied or waived.
-USA has agreed to vote all of its Expedia shares in favor of the proposal to approve the merger.
-The vote of Expedia shares owned by USA is sufficient to ensure approval of the merger agreement at the special meeting.
+IAC and Expedia will only proceed with the merger if it is approved at the special meeting by holders of a majority of the shares of Expedia common stock and Expedia Class B common stock, voting together as a single class, outstanding on June 25, 2003, the record date, and the other conditions to the merger are satisfied or waived.